Lopezjose124/Lopezjose124/README.md

 ## Welcome to my profile 👋🏾
 - 🔭 I’m currently working on my personal [website]!
-- 🌱 I’m currently learning HTML, CSS, Javascript and Python
+- 🌱 I’m currently learning HTML, CSS and Javascript
 - 👯 I’m looking to collaborate on open source projects
 - 📫 How to reach me: Lopez.jose124@icloud.com
 - ⚡ Fun fact: On my spare time I love to play the drums 🥁